DataDog/documentation/content/en/cloudcraft/faq/schools-non-profit-organizations-discounts.md

 ---
-title: Do you offer discounts for schools and non-profit organizations?
+title: Do you offer discounts for schools and nonprofit organizations?
 kind: faq
 ---